 Learn more about Minnesota's new tiered licensure system.

-Links to the Licensing Division of the state Department of Education and sources of continuing education credit
+Links to the Professional Educator Licensing and Standards Board and sources of continuing education credit.

 Learn more about this voluntary credential for paraprofessionals.